assen-totin/cdn/README.md

 ## Rules

+### Upload

+The decision whether to allow the upload or not is taken based on the following rules:

+- If the authorisation body responds with an explicit status code, it is used verbatim.
+- If the authorisation body response was not empty, but it did not contain an explicit status code, or if it was empty:
+-- If the request yielded an authorisation value, the request is allowed.
+-- If the request did yield an authorisation value, the request is served or rejected based on the value of the `cdn_status_upload` configuration parameter.
+NB: The default value of `cdn_status_upload` is to allow upload.

+### Download

 The decision whether to serve the request or not is taken based on the following rules:

 - If the authorisation body responds with an explicit status code, it is used verbatim.